Skip to main content

 Be prepared to move on with your presentation should any of the visual aids falter or fail.
 No matter how great your visuals are, you need to be prepared to speak without them.

-This page titled 13.6: Conclusion is shared under a CC BY-NC-ND 3.0 license and was authored, remixed, and/or curated by Sheila Kasperek@Mansfield University (Public Speaking Project) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.6: Conclusion is shared under a CC BY-NC-ND 3.0 license and was authored, remixed, and/or curated by Sheila Kasperek@Mansfield University (Public Speaking Project) via source content that was edited to the style and standards of the LibreTexts platform.